Don’t Let These 13 Donation Matching Myths Hold You Back

 Myth 1: A Donation Match Is the Same as an Employee Match

 “Donation matching is a key part of our continued grassroots fundraising success.
 Our community is always excited to see their dollars go further.
 We strategically plan each campaign to include at least one match.
-It’s certainly not just about employer matching”.

 It’s all about knowing where to look.
 Here’s where to start: